 Airplane Wrecks

-Yap has many wrecked airplanes of varying ages that are interesting to explore by the airport.
-Some date back to World War II when intense fighting between Japanese and American forces occurred in the area and some from more recent times such as a 1980 Boeing 727 crash that had no fatalities.
+Yap is home to numerous wrecked airplanes of varying ages, many of which can be explored near the airport.
+Some date back to World War II, when intense battles between Japanese and American forces took place in the region, while others are from more recent times.
+One notable wreck is a Boeing 727 that crashed in 1980—remarkably, with no fatalities.

 Random jungle wreck